AryaAppaji/drf-api-kickstart/README.md

   A pre-configured setup for building RESTful APIs using DRF, saving time on setup and integration.

 - **Django-Storages Integration**
-  Seamless integration with `django-storages` for easy communication with external storage systems, such as Amazon S3 and Google Cloud Storage.
+  Seamless integration with `django-storages` for easy communication with external storage systems, such as Amazon S3.

 - **WebSocket Support (Channels)**
   Real-time communication capabilities through WebSocket support via Django Channels.